-- These issues form a stepping-off point for the next iteration of the concept due to begin in January. - Your approval of this initial overarching concept will not foreclose continued intellectual dialog on the issue of how the future joint force will operate.
-To the contrary, the JOpsC will serve as an important guide for ongoing concept development and experimentation with alternatives. - While the JOpsC in no way constrains Joint and Service transformation roadmaps, it will help guide their development and the more detailed operating concepts for mission areas such as major combat operations, stability operations, strategic deterrence and homeland security.
+- These issues form a stepping-off point for the next iteration of the concept due to begin in January.

+• Your approval of this initial overarching concept will not foreclose continued intellectual dialog on the issue of how the future joint force will operate.
+To the contrary, the JOpsC will serve as an important guide for ongoing concept development and experimentation with alternatives.